A Guide to Stockbridge, Edinburgh | Bougie Bakes, Walks & Wine Bars

 In addition to pretty botanicals and cafes, they offer an enjoyable place to relax in the sunshine, give your feet a rest after hours of walking the cobblestone streets, and provide spectacular views of the capital's skyline.

-Plan | Entry into Edinburgh’s Botanic Gardens is free; however, there is a small charge for the palm houses.
-To get there, it’s a short 5-minute walk from Stockbridge (allow around 20 minutes from the city centre), or you can take a local bus (services 8, 9, 23, and 27) to the East Gate entrance.
+Plan | Entry into Edinburgh’s Botanic Gardens is free; however, there is a small charge for the palm houses (currently closed for renovation but due to open later in 2026).
+To get there, it’s a short 15-minute walk from Stockbridge (allow around 25 minutes from the city centre), or you can take a local bus (services 8, 9, 23, and 27) to the East Gate entrance.

-Where to eat and drink in Stockbridge
+Where to eat and drink

 Read next:

-Edinburgh is one of those glorious cities I never tire of, and it’s pretty suburbs and picturesque neighbourhoods are some of my favourite places to visit.
+Edinburgh is one of those glorious cities I never tire of, and its pretty suburbs and picturesque neighbourhoods are some of my favourite places to visit.
 Use my Scotland planning tools and itineraries to find what awaits you in the capital and beyond.

 Lesley Stewart